2 rounds of sizes 0-9 with 4 each of sizes 5 and 6 = 24 nails in every order

 Press-on nails have a myriad of benefits over acrylic nails— part of the reason why they are becoming increasingly popular..

 They are highly affordable.
 The price for a set can range from somewhere around $9 at to about $30.
-They are not as thick as salon nails and look more natural.

 Once you’ve mastered the art, it only takes a few minutes to prepare your natural nails and apply the artificial nails.